-Managing digital footprint
+Managing their digital footprint

 It also involves becoming digitally literate and balancing technology use.

-Who is responsible for teaching it?
+Who is responsible for teaching digital citizenship?

 Any teacher who uses technology with students should be incorporating elements of digital citizenship.
 For example, classes involving research and writing should include evaluating a website’s credibility and writing proper citations.
 Any time students need to search the internet, direct and explicit instruction on the credibility and reliability of information, as well as research tips, are helpful to steer students toward useful information while disregarding inaccurate or unnecessary information.

-Where should it be taught?
+Where should digital citizenship be taught?

 Digital citizenship should be taught consistently at school and at home.
-At school, students should be taught how to become digitally literate and maintain privacy and security.
-At home, parents should reinforce discussions around safeguarding personal information, discuss cyberbullying, and work with their children on how to browse the web safely and engage with others online in a respectful fashion.
+At school, students should be taught how to become digitally literate, and maintain privacy and security.
+At home, parents should reinforce discussions around safeguarding personal information, discuss cyber-bullying and work with their children on how to browse the web safely and engage with others online in a respectful fashion.

-Why should it be taught?
+Why should digital citizenship be taught?

 Digital citizenship skills are essential to ensure students' safety and protection.
-While kids today may have no problem navigating the web, they're less likely to a) know how to vet sources, b) understand the sensitivity of the information they're sharing and c) take in the gravity of conversations they're having online.
+While kids today may have no problem navigating the web, they're less likely to know how to vet sources, understand the sensitivity of the information they're sharing and take in the gravity of conversations they're having online.
 It's up to us to reinforce these concepts.

-How should it be taught?
+How should digital citizenship be taught?

 Plenty of free and quality resources are available to teach students what they need to know.

-Common Sense Media offers a wealth of resources to help parents, educators, and advocates teach digital citizenship, including lessons, posters, games, and family engagement information.
+Common Sense Media offers a wealth of resources to help parents, educators, and advocates teach digital citizenship, including lessons, posters, games and family engagement information.

 Google provides a “Be Internet Awesome” curriculum that includes resources for school and home.